Ppamo/apiconnect_developerttoolkit/README.md

 # API Connect Developer Toolkit
 ##### English:
-This image is based on *node:8-alpine* and it installs the *API Connect Developer Toolkit*, using the NPM package [apiconnect](https://www.npmjs.com/package/apiconnect).
+This image is based on *node:8-alpine* and it installs the *API Connect Developer Toolkit*, using the NPM package [Api Connect](https://www.npmjs.com/package/apiconnect).

 ### Usage
 To start the *Developer Toolkit* Web interface you should run the following command from a command line console connected to docker: